The Establishment - Members

 Greg Cox is another one of the bands lead soloists.
 His solid trombone lead, creative improvisation and smiling spirit sets an example for others to follow.

-Jon Lawson, bass trombonist, reunited with the band in 2003.
+Jon Lawson, trombonist, reunited with the band in 2003.
 Jon had previously been the lead trombonist with "The Establishment" from 1988-1995.
-He received both his BA and MM degrees in trombone performance.
-Jon came to Nashville in 1985 to play in the house band aboard the General Jackson Showboat.
-For the last 18 years, he has been a financial representative with the Northwestern Mutual Financial Network (http://www.nmfn.com/jonlawson).
-Jon earned his CFP designation in 2001 and primarily works in the areas of personal planning.
-He is married and has one child.
+After receiving a couple of degrees in trombone performance, Jon came to Nashville in 1985 to play in the house band aboard the General Jackson Showboat.
+Since 1987, he has been a financial advisor with Northwestern Mutual. (www.jon-lawson.com).
+Jon has been a practicing CFP certificant since 2001 and primarily works in the areas of personal financial planning and investments.
+He is married and has one son.
 Jon has had the privilege to perform with Wynton Marsalis, Bobby Shew, Clark Terry, McCoy Tyner, Danny Davis, Lou Rawls and Sammy Nestico, just to name a few.

 Daniel Thompson, bass trombonist with the Establishment since 2007, started studying classical piano at the age of 4 and later in life learned to play the bass tromboneDaniel spent three years as a choir director for a Methodist church in Hartsville, TN, and then another year as the music minister for Immanuel Church of the Nazarene in Nashville.
 He returned to San Diego and completed his bachelor's degree in Church Music at Point Loma Nazarene University and now, with his wife, Tara, lives in Nashville, TN.
 Check out Daniel's other passion, Southwest of Chicago.